Trooping the Colour: The dress code explained

 The ensemble includes the usual shirt, trousers and waistcoat, but what sets it apart from the typical suit is the morning coat - a blazer-style overcoat with peak lapels and tails that fall to around knee length.

-A top hat is also a typical component of morning dressing, but isn't essential for Trooping the Colour.
+A top hat is also a typical component of morning dressing, but it isn't essential for Trooping the Colour.
 However, official guidelines say they are "recommended for paying compliments to His Majesty and the Colours as they pass."

 Sandals, denim, trainers, t-shirts and flipflops are forbidden.

-Though the stylish Princess of Wales will be missed this year, we can't wait to see what notable royals and VIP guests wear this June...
+We can't wait to see what notable royals and VIP guests wear this June...

 More Hello!
 Fashion